Skip to content

 This is not an abstract problem: whoever controls the communication infrastructure of a community has influence over what is visible — and what is not.
 Local clubs, initiatives, and municipalities that organise their public presence through external platforms make themselves dependent on algorithms, terms of service, and decisions made elsewhere.

-locali is an attempt to change that: a platform built explicitly for local communities — self-hosted, privacy-compliant, without dependency on external services or commercial interests.
+locali is an attempt to change that: a platform built explicitly for local communities — self-hosted, designed for data-sovereign operation, and without dependency on a central platform.
 Digital independence as the foundation for local agency.

 Who is behind it